 As a lender, the Company expects to incur credit losses related to those customers who are unable to repay their loans.
 Given the higher risk nature of the non-prime borrower, the credit losses are reflective of the higher rate of interest it charges.
-In 2019, the Company experienced an annualized net charge off rate of 13.3%, measured on the average outstanding loan balance at the end of each month.
+In 2020, the Company experienced an annualized net charge off rate of 10.0%, measured on the average outstanding loan balance at the end of each month.
 The Company's proprietary credit models allow it to set the level of risk it is willing to accept.
 The Company could take less credit risk and reduce its loan losses, but it would come at the expense of profitable volume.
 Likewise, the Company could accept more risk to drive greater growth and profitability, but it would come with higher losses and have downstream impacts on the cost and ability to access capital.
 Ultimately, the Company's objective is to optimize profitability and operating margins by striking the right balance between origination velocity (the applicants it approves) and the loss rate of the portfolio.

 The Company offers its products and services through an omnichannel business model, including a retail branch network, digital platform and indirect lending partnerships.
-The Company had 256 easyfinancial locations (including 20 kiosks within easyhome stores) in 10 Canadian provinces as of December 31, 2019.
-In addition to its retail branch network, customers can also transact online which remains a critical source of new customer acquisition and accounts for 50% of the Company's application volume.
+The Company had 266 easyfinancial locations (including 14 kiosks within easyhome stores) in 10 Canadian provinces as of December 31, 2020.
+In addition to its retail branch network, customers can also transact online which remains a critical source of new customer acquisition and accounts for over 50% of the Company's application volume.
 The Company also originates loans through its point-of-sale channel that includes hundreds of retail and merchant partnerships.
-Through its partnership with PayBright, one of Canada's leading provider of instant point-of-sale financing, the Company is able to offer its non-prime installment loan product through the PayBright platform at the point-of-sale.
+Through its partnership with PayBright developed in 2019, Canada's leading provider of instant point-of-sale financing, the Company is able to offer its non-prime installment loan product through the PayBright platform at the point-of-sale, a partnership which will continue with Affirm Inc.'s acquisition of PayBright in 2020.

-Although the Company leverages multiple acquisition channels to attract new customers, approximately 92% of loans are managed at local branches.
+Although the Company leverages multiple acquisition channels to attract new customers, approximately 85% of loans are managed at local branches.
 Through its many years of experience in non-prime lending, the Company believes that an omnichannel model optimizes loan performance and profitability, while providing a high-touch and personalized customer experience.
-The customer loyalty developed through these direct personal relationships extends the length of the customer relationship and improves the repayment of loans which ultimately leads to lower charge-offs and higher lifetime value.
+The customer loyalty developed through these direct personal relationships extends the length of the customer relationship and improves the repayment of loans which ultimately leads to lower charge offs and higher lifetime value.